 MEDICAID CAN BE THE DIFFERENCE BETWEEN GETTING HEALTH CARE OR GOING WITHOUT

-For millions of women, Medicaid makes the difference between getting access to cancer screenings and birth control, or going without.
-Recent studies have shown that women with Medicaid coverage are more likely than uninsured women to have received a Pap test in the last two years.
+For millions of women, Medicaid could make the difference between getting access to cancer screenings and birth control, or going without.
+Studies have shown that women with Medicaid coverage are more likely than uninsured women to have received a Pap test in the last two years.